KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 In June, I took part in the JPMorgan Chase Innovation Week Global Hackathon with a project in the DE&I category.
 My teammates' backgrounds ranged from product to user experience and design.
 We participated in the finals.
 Although we did not win, it was a great experience, and I made some new friends.

 ![](2023-recap/hackathon-team.jpg)
-My wonderful hackathon Team... so passionate!
+My wonderful hackathon Team... so talented and passionate!

 ![](2023-recap/tif-cup.jpg)
 Beautiful Take It Forward (TIF) Cup